CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 one (1) trial of CA Microgateway per Company, and you may not redeploy a new trial of CA Microgateway after the end of the initial Product Availability Period.*

-## 2. START SINGLE-NODE CLUSTER IN LOCAL ENVIRONMENT: GIVING ENOUGH RESOURCE HERE
+## 2. Start single-node cluster in local environment: giving enough resource here
 ```
 minikube start --cpus 4 --memory 6144
 ```

-## 3. START DEPLOYMENTS OF PODS AND SERVICES DEFINED IN YAML
+## 3. Start deployments of pods and services defined in yaml

 Three deployment modes of the CA Microgateway are listed here.